 The Academic Advising Center, located in St. Thomas Hall 309, serves all freshmen in The College of Arts and Sciences.
 Staffed by professional advisors and by faculty advisors from a wide variety of disciplines, the Academic Advising Center offers a comprehensive program of academic advising throughout the freshman year.
-In addition to individual advising, the Academic Advising Center also offers specialized Freshman Seminars for students in the CAS common curriculum.
 Advisors are available to students from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 They provide assistance with orientation, registration, drop-add, general education course selection, declaration and change of major, and assessment of academic performance and goals.